claireylee/What-tree-is-this-/README.md

         - `python -m ipykernel install --user --name=.venv`
         - alternatively, in VS code you may have to define your interpreter as the one located in your venv.
 3) Run
-    - If you want to recreate all final files, within the base directory, run in order...
+    - If you want to recreate all final files, within the root directory, run in order...
         1) `clean_json_annotations.py` to re-create the cleaned annotations
         2) `create_stratified_splits.py` to re-create the train-validate-test splits
-        3) `train_and_test_models.py` to re-create and re-score the models
+        3) `train_and_test_models.py` to re-create and re-score the models.
+Note that this file is resource intensive to run.
-    - View the output in `/OUTPUT/FINAL/`, which includes the models as well as the performance in _______.
+    - View the output in `/OUTPUT/FINAL/full_data/`, which includes the models as well as the performance in _______.
+    - Note that the scripts are currently coded to run on the full data, but the sample data results were included.
+To obtain sampled data results, go into each file and change the input and output directories (located near the top of each .py file) from `full_data` to `sample_data`.

 ### References
 - [1] https://datasetninja.com/urban-street-tree-classification, “Urban Street: Tree Classification - Dataset Ninja,” Dataset Ninja, 2022. http://datasetninja.com/urban-street-tree-classification#download (accessed Nov.
 05, 2025).